Fair Exploration via Axiomatic Bargaining: Experiments

 \textbf{Data:} We use a publicly available dataset collected by PharmGKB \citep{whirl2012pharmacogenomics} containing data on 5700 patients who were treated with warfarin from 21 research groups over 9 countries.
 The data contains demographical, clinical, and genetic covariates for each patient, as well as the optimal personalized dose of warfarin that was found by doctors through trial and error.

+\textbf{Contexts:} The grouped linear contextual bandit model assumes a finite number of contexts, and the computation of the optimization problems \eqref{opt:min_regret_contextual} and \eqref{eq:fair_opt_prob_linear} scales with the number of contexts.
+Hence, for tractability, we use six features that are the most predictive of warfarin dosage, and for each feature, we discretize them into two bins using the empirical median.
+The five features that we use are: age, weight, race, whether the patient was taking another drug (amiodarone), and two binary features capturing whether the patient has a particular genetic variant of genes Cyp2C9 and VKORC1, two genes that are known to affect warfarin dosage \citep{takeuchi2009genome}.
+We also add an additional feature for the intercept, resulting in 6 features in total.

 \textbf{Groups:} We group the patients either by race or age.
-There are three distinct races in the dataset, which we label as A, B ,and C. For age, we split the patients into two age groups, where the threshold age was 70.
+There are three distinct races which we label as A, B ,and C. For age, we split the patients into two age groups, where the threshold age was 70.

-\textbf{Contexts:} The optimization problems \eqref{eq:contextual_opt_min_regret} and \eqref{eq:contextual_opt_fair} assume a finite number of possible feature vectors, and computation scales with this number.
-Therefore, for tractability, we use five features for the contexts of the patients, where we discretize each feature into two bins.
-We use the five features that are most correlated with the optimal warfarin dosage, and we use the empirical median of each feature to discretize them.
-The five features that we use are: age, weight, whether the patient was taking another drug (amiodarone), and two binary features capturing whether the patient has a particular genetic variant of genes Cyp2C9 and VKORC1, two genes that are known to affect warfarin dosage \citep{takeuchi2009genome}.
-Out of $2^5=32$ different possible feature vectors, there were 21 that were present in the data.